-Edward the Confessor was born in 1003 and died on 5th January 1066.
-He was the eldest son of King Aethelred the Unready by his second wife Emma of Normandy.
+Edward the Confessor was born in 1003 (exact date not known) the eldest son of King Aethelred the Unready by his second wife Emma of Normandy.
 He was known as the Confessor because he was deeply religious and founded Westminster Abbey.

 Edward the Confessor succeeded as King of England when Harthacnut died on 8th June 1042.
 He gained the loyalty of Earl Godwin of Wessex by marrying his daughter, Edith.
 In 1051 Edward was visited by Eustace of Boulogne and a number of Norman noblemen.
 On their return journey there was a brawl with a number of men in Dover which resulted in several Normans being killed.
 Edward ordered Earl Godwin to punish the people of Dover but he refused.
 The Godwin family were banished and Edith was placed in a convent.